-- Get a Bayern Ticket if you’re travelling with a group and with public transport (you can buy it online here).
-It’s a group ticket that gives you all-day access to public transport in Bavaria, which means you can use it for the public buses to the castles too
+- Get the Deutschlandticket if you’re traveling by public transport.
+It’s a ticket that gives you all-day access to public transport throughout the country, which means you can use it for the public buses to the castles too

 - If possible, go at off-peak times, like during the off-season (e.g. not summer) and on weekdays

 - Be sure to check the weather before you go.
 If you have the luxury of options, avoid any days that the weather is bad.
 It’ll be miserable.

 - Go as early as you can.
-This can be tough with the Bayern Ticket’s time restrictions, but going early is the best way to avoid crowds
+This can be tough with the Deutschlandticket’s regional train restrictions, but going early is the best way to avoid crowds

 - Bring snacks and drinks.
 It’s expensive there